 Governance of AI Fellowship

-The Centre for the Governance of AI is seeking exceptional researchers to carry out collaborative research with our interdisciplinary team for a limited period of three months.
+We are seeking exceptional researchers to carry out collaborative research with our interdisciplinary team for a limited period of three months.
 Participants in the Fellowship will have the opportunity to produce their own research in a fast-growing field, while gaining expertise in parts of our Research Agenda.

 We are interested in candidates from a broad set of disciplines including International Relations, Public Policy, Political Science, History, Economics, Sociology, Law, Philosophy, Mathematics, and Computer Science.
 Technical expertise in or familiarity with machine learning is useful but not required.
 Previous successful applicants have been postdocs, PhD students, and particularly promising Master’s students.